Haspamelodica/Charon/README.md

-The calls to `add`, `div`, `mul`, and `new_` (which represents the constructor of the student-side class `RationalNumber`) will result in Charon creating a new SSI for the new student-side `RationalNumber` instance.
+The calls to `add`, `div`, `mul`, and `new_` (which represents the constructor of the student-side class `RationalNumber`) will make Charon create a new SSI for the new student-side `RationalNumber` instance.

 Note that the type `RationalNumber`